sisl/GitHub-ForceLargeFiles/README.md

 ## Parallelization
-- Traversing directories in `src/main.py` is serial, but compressing/splitting each file is parallelized by default.
+- Although traversing directories in `src/main.py` is serial, compressing/splitting each file through 7z is parallelized by default.
 - Reversing with `src/reverse.py` is entirely serial.
+(TODO: Parallelize this too)

 ## Requirements
+- Python 3.x.x.
 - You need to have 7z installed.
 Visit the [7z Download](https://www.7-zip.org/download.html) page for more information.
 - Folders/Files in the traversed directories should have appropriate read/write permissions.